kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 ## Negotiation {#sec-authkem-pdk-negotiation}

+**In an [appendix](#psk-variant), we sketch a variant based on the PSK extension.**

 A client that knows a server's long-term KEM public key MAY choose to attempt the abbreviated AuthKEM handshake.
 If it does so, it MUST include the ``stored_auth_key`` extension in the ``ClientHello`` message.
 This message MUST contain the encapsulation against the long-term KEM public key.
 Details of the extension are described below.
 The shared secret resulting from the encapsulation is mixed in to the `EarlySecret` computation.

 The client MAY additionally choose to send a certificate to the server.
 It MUST know what ciphersuites the server accepts before it does so.
 If it chooses to do so, it MUST send the ``early_auth`` extension to the server.
 The ``Certificate`` is encrypted with the ``client_early_handshake_traffic_secret``.

 The server MAY accept the abbreviated AuthKEM handshake.
 If it does, it MUST reply with a ``stored_auth_key`` extension.
 If it does not accept the